BI Leadership Capability Assessment Framework

 For practitioners.

-This framework was not designed in a classroom.
-It was built from 19+ years of leading real BI functions — navigating the complexity of building data teams that actually move the business forward.
+This framework was built from my 20+ years of leading IT & BI functions, navigating the complexity of building technically strong teams that actually move the business forward.

-I am Hariprasad Ramamoorthy — a BI Director, Technical Program Manager, and Product Manager with experience across SaaS, technology, and enterprise organisations in Canada and the USA.
+I am Hariprasad Ramamoorthy, a BI Director, Technical Program Manager, and Product Manager with experience across SaaS, technology, and enterprise organizations in India, United States, and Canada.
 Every principle in this framework reflects something I have built, seen fail, or had to fix at professional cost.

-The framework exists because I needed something like it — and it did not exist.
+The framework exists because I needed something like it for my own leadership, role maturity and execution.

 Hariprasad Ramamoorthy

-BI Strategy Data Leadership Agile / Scrum EDW & Analytics Product Management MS Business Analytics
+BI Strategy & Execution Cross-Functional Leadership Agile / Scrum Data Engineering EDW, Reporting & Analytics End-to-end BI Solutions Technical Product Management

 35%